helq/doryta/README-TOMACS24-reproducibility.md

     python -m code.lenet_mnist --train --save --fashion --large-lenet
     ```

-    After running a single command a SNN trained in MNIST (or Fashion-MNIST)
+    Running each command/line above will train a SNN in MNIST (or Fashion-MNIST) and it
-    should be generated as a `.doryta.bin` file under
+    will save the model under `<doryta-root>/data/models/mnist/ssn-models` with the file
-    `<doryta-root>/data/models/mnist/ssn-models`.
+    extension `.doryta.bin`.
 This file is readable by Doryta only.

     If you don't want to train the model and you simply want to see the accuracy results
     run `python lenet_mnist.py`.